Employment Discrimination Attorneys in Tulsa, Oklahoma

 Enduring or even witnessing the unfair treatment of coworkers can be difficult to handle.
 Though multiple bills have been signed into law to prevent such discrimination from happening, it continues to persist.
 Regardless of how you are being discriminated against, we will be there for you to fight for justice.

 At the Law Offices of Jeff Martin in Tulsa, Oklahoma, we strive to stand up for the underdogs and help them seek equality and fairness in the workplace.
 If you believe to have been discriminated against at work, contact us immediately to schedule a free consultation with an experienced employment discrimination attorney.
 We have more than 40 years of combined experience and knowledge of the many laws that surround workplace discrimination.
+Let us help you get the compensation from your workplace and support you need.

 Workplace Anti-Discrimination Laws